Vic: Respondent Does NOT Serve Payment Schedule

-A payment schedule need only be prepared if the respondent does not propose to pay the full amount claimed by the due date.
-The respondent has 10 business days in which to comply with the Act by providing a payment schedule.
+A payment schedule (response to a payment claim) need only be prepared if the respondent does not propose to pay the full amount claimed by the due date.

 Unfortunately many respondents make the mistake of leaving their response until after the tenth business day in the belief that they have complied with the Act.
 They have not.
-Service on business day 11 renders the payment schedule invalid and, should the claimant give notice of adjudication, the payment schedule will need to be served again.
+Provision of a payment schedule on business day 11 means the payment schedule is invalid and, should the claimant wish to apply for adjudication, the payment schedule will need to be provided again.

 What happens if the respondent does not provide a payment schedule?

-If the payment schedule is served one day late it is invalid and must be treated as if it was not served.
+If the payment schedule is served one day late (business day 11), it is invalid and must be treated as if it was not served.
 Therefore it is essential to count business days carefully.
-The first business day is the first day after service of the payment claim (excluding Saturday, Sunday and public holidays) i.e. the day of service is day 0.

-If the respondent does not pay the full amount than the claimant can:
+If the respondent does not pay the full amount by the due date for payment then the claimant can:

 - Apply in writing to Adjudicate Today for adjudication of the claimed amount.
-However before making the adjudication application the claimant must, within 10 business days after the due date for payment, give the respondent notice that the respondent has just 2 business days to provide a payment schedule;
+However, before making the adjudication application the claimant must, within 10 business days after the due date for payment, give the respondent a second opportunity to provide a payment schedule.
+This time, the respondent has just 2 business days to comply; or

-Please move to the next step on the Victorian flowchart by selecting either "Full or any part of claimed amount NOT paid by Due Date" or "Full Payment made by Due Date.
+Please move to the next step on the Victoria flowchart by selecting either "Full or any part of scheduled amount NOT paid by Due Date" or "Full Payment made by Due Date.
 Payment Process under the Act complete" depending on the circumstances.